GSSE PhD Council - Policy Plan

 Mission: To improve the quality of PhD education and training in the Graduate School of Science and Engineering through its educational and social events and outreach.
-Moreover, to discuss the issues that arise from PhD candidates and bring it up to the attention of the Graduate school, acting as a link between the Graduate school and the PhD community.
+Moreover, to discuss the issues that arise from PhD candidates and bring it up to the attention of the Graduate school and advocate for equal treatment of PhD candidates faculty wide as well as acting as a link between the Graduate school and the PhD community.

 Vision: To be an open channel for all PhD candidates to rely on, act as a facilitator for them to get to know each other and have a great time in Groningen

 The Council will meet on a monthly basis to discuss the ongoing activities and plan for future events.
 The monthly meeting is coordinated by the Chairperson with the Secretary taking minutes of the meeting to share among council members.
 At the meeting, the Coordinator of the PhD Academy also joins to provide input and feedback on our suggestions.